EuroPython/website/data/pages-content/cfp.md

 We hope to meet as many speakers as possible in person.
 To make attendance more attractive, **accepted speakers are eligible for a free Conference Ticket;
-accepted workshop & tutorial organisers are eligible for a free Combined Ticket** (see details of the [ticket types](/tickets#ticket-types)).
+accepted workshop & tutorial organisers are eligible for a free Combined Ticket**.
 Travel and accommodation expenses will not be reimbursed,  but our [Financial Aid programme](/finaid) is open for applications, and we encourage speakers, especially those from under-represented backgrounds, to apply.

 **Childcare**: We are excited to offer free childcare at the venue.
 During the conference hours, there will be a dedicated area with childcare professionals